The writer has a master's degree in economics. She enjoys researching and writing about economic and business issues.

 Corruption is not news in Vietnam.
 According to the Transparency International in 2017, the country was among the poorest performing countries in terms of transparency, ranking 107 among 180 nations with a score of 35 out of 100.
 According to the 2017 Provincial Competitiveness Index compiled by VCCI Vietnam in collaboration with USAID, 53% of companies surveyed stated that they had to make unofficial payments for customs procedures.

-In April 2016, the central coastal area of Vietnam was hit with the gravest water crisis in decades, killing hundreds of tonnes of fish and causing extensive damages to the marine life and ecosystem.
+In April 2016, the central coastal area of Vietnam was hit with the gravest water crisis in decades, killing hundreds of tonnes of fish and causing extensive damage to marine life and the ecosystem.
 After months of investigation, the culprit was determined to be Formosa Corporation, a Taiwanese steel-making company, which was accused of discharging highly untreated contaminated waste into the sea.

 In addition to water pollution, air pollution is also an issue, especially in Vietnam’s big cities.
 To illustrate, in 2017, Hanoi enjoyed only 38 days of relatively good air quality.
 On other days, it was common to see long lines of motorcycles, cars, buses and all kinds of vehicles inching along the streets with frustrated owners honking, yelling, and suffocating from dust and their own vehicles’ emissions.